isolomon/netcpp/README.md

 # netcpp
-This is a cpp library which tries to simple your daily work and makes C++ a little easy to use.
+This is my personal cpp library which tries to simple my daily work and makes C++ a little easy to use.
+It is really fun if you know how to use them.
+Below are some code segments to show the usage of some of the classes.

 # StreamReader